 SmartStart Scripting Toolkit Win32 Edition utilities are only supported in a Win32 environment.
-They can run in either Windows or Windows PE.
-To use the Toolkit utilities in a Windows PE environment, Windows PE must be built with the latest HP drivers to ensure the utilities can access the hardware.
-For more information, refer to Chapter 2, "Microsoft Windows Preinstallation Environment."
+They can run in either Windows® or Windows® PE.
+To use the Toolkit utilities in a Windows® PE environment, Windows® PE must be built with the latest HP drivers to ensure the utilities can access the hardware.
+For more information, refer to "Microsoft Windows Preinstallation Environment (on page 7)."